 Let sit at room temperature for at least an hour so the ganache can set up before serving.

-If you don't have a microwave you can melt your red candy melts and make your chocolate ganache in a double boiler.
+If you don't have a microwave you can melt your red candy melts in a double boiler.

 - Fill a pan with 1 inch of water and heat over low heat.

-- Set a bowl on top of the pan and add the candy melts or the chocolate and cream.
+- Set a bowl on top of the pan and add the candy melts.

-Do not refrigerate your candy cups or they will become sticky.
+Do not refrigerate your candy cups once they are filled or they will become sticky.

 Cover and store at room temperature for up to a week.

-I’d love to hear in the comments below what you’d like to fill you candy cups with for your party.
+I'd love to hear in the comments below what you'd like to fill your candy cups with for your party.